liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-locked-sites.md

 **How to set a site to "No Access"**

 1. Use Set-SPSite from the PowerShell cmdlets to lock sites.
-This action is similar to "No Access" in that users can't get to the site.
+This action is similar to **No Access** in that users can't get to the site.
 2. Download the cmdlets from the [SharePoint Online Management Shell download.](https://www.microsoft.com/download/details.aspx?id=35588) https://www.microsoft.com/download/details.aspx?id=35588.
 3. Launch the SharePoint Online Management Shell.
 4. Run:  `Set-SPSite -LockStatus NoAccess`.

 **How to set a site to "Read only"**

-1. Set-SPSite doesn't support setting a site to "Read Only".
+1. Set-SPSite doesn't support setting a site to **Read Only**.
 An alternative method is to use Site Collection Policies on a site collection.
-2. Browse the site you want to be "Read Only".
+2. Browse the site you want to be **Read Only**.
 3. In the top right, select the gear icon, and then select **Site Settings**.
 4. Select **Site Policies**.
 5. Select **Create**.